 The last ten years of Althusser's life were spent in and out of mental hospitals and at the apartment in Paris' 20th arrondissement where he had planned to retire.
 During this period, he was visited by a few loyal friends and kept up some correspondences.
 Given his mental state, his frequent institutionalizations, his anomie, and the drugs he was prescribed, these were not very productive years.
 However, at mid-decade, he did find the energy to re-visit some of his old work and to attempt to construct from it an explicit metaphysics.
 He also managed to write an autobiography, a text he averred was intended to provide the explanation for the murder of his wife that he was never able to provide in court.
 Both texts only appeared posthumously.
 When his mental and physical health deteriorated again in 1987, Althusser went to live at a psychiatric hospital in La Verrière, a village to the west of Paris.
 There, on the 22nd of October, 1990, he died of a heart attack

-Despite its being anthologized and translated during the mid 1990s, there has been relatively little critical attention paid to Althusser's writings prior to 1961.
-The reason for this lack of interest may be that the Althusser found in these works is manifestly not the Althusser of For Marx and Reading Capital.
-In his writings from the 1940s, for instance, he resembles the Marxist Humanists of whom he would later be so critical, while texts from the 1950s deploy without irony the Stalinist shibboleths he would later subject to such castigation.
-Nonetheless, as these texts announce many of Althusser's perennial themes and because some of the contradictions these works possess are shared with his classic texts and are repeated again in his late work, these early essays, books, and translations are worthy of examination.
+Despite its being anthologized and translated during the mid 1990s, there has until recently been relatively little critical attention paid to Althusser's writings prior to 1961.
+Certainly, in terms of method, style, and inspiration, the Althusser found in these works differs significantly from the Althusser of For Marx and Reading Capital.
+In his writings from the 1940s, for instance, his method and conclusions resemble those of the Marxist Humanists of whom he would later be so critical, while texts from the 1950s deploy without irony the Stalinist shibboleths he would later subject to such castigation.
+Nonetheless, as these texts announce many of Althusser's perennial themes and because some of the contradictions these works possess are shared with his classic texts and are repeated again in his late work, these early essays, books, and translations are worthy of examination

 Althusser's philosophical output between 1946 and 1961 can roughly be divided into four categories.
 The first category includes those essays, mostly written between 1946 and 1951, where Althusser explores possible rapports between Christianity and Marxism.
 In the first of these essays “The International of Decent Feelings,” Althusser argues from what he takes to be “the truth of Christianity” against the popular post-war view that the misery, guilt, and alienation of the human condition in the atomic age is equally experienced by all subjects.
 For him, this existentialist diagnosis is a type of idolatry: it replaces recognition of our equality before God with our equality before the fear of death.
 In that it does so, it is twice anti-Christian.
 For, in addition to the sin of idolatry (death equals God), it fails to acknowledge the existence of a particular class, the proletariat, for whom anguish is not its lot and who is actually capable of delivering the emancipation from fear by re-appropriating the products of human production, including the atomic bomb.
 A subsequent essay from 1947, “A Matter of Fact,” continues in this vein, suggesting the necessity of socialist means for realizing Christian ends.
 It also includes a Hegelian critique of the existing Catholic Church which suggests that the church is incapable of such an alliance without a theological revolution.
 Each of these essays includes the suggestion that critique and reform will occasion a better church and a truer Christianity.
 By 1949, however, Althusser was totally pessimistic about this possibility and, in a letter to his mentor Jean Lacroix, he argued that the sole possibility for realizing Christian values is through communist action.
 Though some critics have argued that Christian and Catholic values and modes of reasoning inform all of Althusser's philosophy, any explicit consideration of a practical and theoretical reconciliation between the two was abandoned at this point in Althusser's development.